hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

 **Takes as input the folder where the text files are**
 * Assumes a binary file with the name texts.ser
 	* contains the document names with the line they were found on with PNATextExtractor.java
+	* the file should be in the folder where the PNANameExtractor.java is started from
+		* can here be found in folder _../DocumentNameExtraction/_
 * Assumes a file called Lists/letterConversion
 	* the script should be started from the folder where the Lists folder is